solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

     ![The Power BI dataset file is downloaded.](media/power-bi-new-dataset-3.png 'Download pbids file')

 11. Open the downloaded Power BI dataset file in Power BI Desktop.
-When prompted to enter a username and password, select **Database** and enter the Synapse username and password you created before the hands-on lab.
+When prompted to enter a username and password, select **Database** and enter the Synapse username and password you created before the hands-on lab, or which was provided to you as part of a hosted environment.
 The username will be **sqladminuser** by default.
 Then select **Connect** to connect to the SQL pool.

     ![The credentials for the Synapse admin user are entered.](media/power-bi-new-dataset-4.png 'Connect to SQL Pool')